section-engineering-education/engineering-education/content/articles/implementing-and-understanding-passwordless-ssh/index.md

 The Secure Shell or Secure Socket Shell protocol(SSH) is a cryptographic-based network protocol that Yatu Ylonen wrote in 1995.
 The protocol is applied when establishing secure connections between two devices, i.e., a client and a server.
 SSH can be implemented using several authentication techniques.
 The two widely used techniques are public/private-key (cryptographic) based authentication and password-based authentication.

 The passwordless SSH protocol uses a process where your device establishes a connection with a remote computer without the need of you keying in a password.
-The improved alternative eliminates the need of using complex passwords that are hard to recall.
-Thus, the passwordless SSH protocol protects it users from common password based attacks.
+The improved alternative eliminates the need to use complex passwords that are hard to recall.
+Thus, the passwordless SSH protocol protects its users from common password-based attacks.

 #### The Working of the Passwordless SSH Protocol

-The passwordless SSH protocol is based on the submission of a cryptographic key kept on the client device through an SSH client.
-This procedure does not typically necessitate the use of a password as it uses public key cryptography principles.
+The passwordless SSH protocol utilizes an SSH client to send a cryptographic key to and from the client device.
+The key exchange procedure does not use a password as it uses public-key cryptography principles.

-> A public key is a long string of random string of characters generated from a private key that can be shared with anyone.
+> A public key is a long string of random characters generated from a private key.
+As its name suggests, the public key can be shared by anyone.
 The process of establishing a secure connection using the passwordless SSH protocol follows the following steps:
 1. A user sends their username and public key to a server.
 2. The server responds with a message encrypted using the received public key from the user.
 3. The user decrypts the server’s message with its private key.
-4. The user sends the decrypted message to the server which ascertains if the message is valid.
+4. The user sends the decrypted message to the server, which ascertains if the message is valid.
 5. If the message matches the one on the server, the server authenticates the user and establishes a secure connection between the two devices.
 6. Since future connections are automated, users do not repeat the username submission process stated in the first step.

 > The lack of passwords is among the main reasons for preferring the passwordless SSH over its password-based alternative.
 #### Use Cases of SSH